So. I already covered 10 advantages of alopecia in my previous post. But it looks like that list wasn’t quite exhaustive!

 I stopped wearing my “proper” wig just before coming clean about my alopecia.
 But to many of my friends, I’m known as “the glitter fairy” – and a champion wig wearer, due to my love of fancy dress.

-Thanks to my bald nut, these bright ‘n’ colourful beauties are pretty damn comfortable.
+Thanks to my bald nut, these bright ‘n’ colorful beauties are pretty damn comfortable.
 You can’t see telltale hair underneath, to spoil the mystique.
 And they even keep me warm for freezing festival nights!

 Don’t get me wrong.
 I know there’s a lot of cons, too.
 And back in the day, these cons were all I could see when I was caught up in the clutches of depression.